 The first stop was the Alpakafarm OÜ (Alpaca farm), which seems to be a huge touristic attraction in Estonia.
 This is a family business and it is an attraction for many families from Estonia.

-They are opened only 2 months per year, during summer.
+They are open only two months per year, during summer.

 I fell in love with these beautiful and gentle creatures.
 Although I don’t approve of zoos, I have to say that I was impressed with the way they cared for their animals.